agentjido/jido_character/PLAN.md

-Integration into JidoCharacter
+Integration into Jido.Character
 	•	In lib/jido_character.ex:

 typed_embedded_schema do
   # existing fields

-  embeds_one :cognitive, JidoCharacter.Cognitive, on_replace: :update
+  embeds_one :cognitive, Jido.Character.Cognitive, on_replace: :update
   # ...
 end